yadler97/terako/README.md

 # terako

-terako is a discord bot that offers commands for searching animes and mangas via the anilist API and listening to YouTube videos in a voice channel
+terako is a discord bot that offers commands for searching animes and mangas via the anilist API, listening to YouTube videos in a voice channel, displaying current corona incidences in Germany and searching for articles on Wikipedia via the mediawiki API

 ## commands